-Proposition #4: Initiative/Referendum Signature
+Proposed Proposition #4: Initiative/Referendum Signature Requirement.

-Requirement.
 Clarify that signatures are required on the statements of intent to commence either initiative or referendum proceedings.

-- Mirrors City's current practice - Consistent with State's requirement - Proposition #5: Consistent Zoning Approval.
-Delete the requirement that zoning ordinances presented for Council approval require a two-third affirmative vote during the 30 days before a regular election and extending until newly elected council members take office. - These same items require a simple majority vote any other time of the year.
+- Mirrors City's current practice - Consistent with State's requirement

+Proposed Proposition #5: Consistent Zoning Approval.
+Delete requirement for two-third affirmative vote on zoning ordinances presented for Council approval 30 days before regular election until newly elected council takes office.

+These same items require a simple majority vote any other time of the year.

+67% Favored Signature Requirement 55% Opposed Consistent Zoning Approval

-Proposition #6: Removing a Council Member from Office
+Proposed Proposition #6: Removing a Council Member from Office

-- Deletes provision that allows as few as 5 registered voters to initiate a Council action to remove a council member from office. - Citizens have a Prescribed Recall Process in the Charter - Requires 6 affirmative votes of other council members to remove an elected council member from office. - Currently, Only Requires a Simple Majority Vote of Council
+- Deletes provision that allows as few as 5 registered voters to initiate a Council action to remove a council member from office. - Bypasses Prescribed Citizen Recall Process in the Charter - Requires 6 affirmative votes of other council members to remove an elected council member from office. - Currently, Only Requires a Simple Majority Vote of Council